amitvashisttech/gitlab-admin-19-June-2023/07-GitLab-Runners/03-K8s-Runner/02-K8s-Runner-Deployment/README.md

 kubectl get all
 ```

-## Now update the ".gitlab-ci.yaml"
+## Now we need to update the .gitlab-ci.yml file with tags our project.
 ```
 default:
   tags: